Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Introduction

 The purpose of this article is to complete the two-loop anomalous dimensions for the full set of four-fermion operators in the LEFT.
-This is not a trivial task due to the fact that, beyond the one-loop level, anomalous dimensions are scheme dependent.
+We achieve this by collecting and adapting known results scattered throughout the literature and expressing them consistently in a suitable operator basis.
+This task is particularly challenging, partly because beyond the one-loop order anomalous dimensions are scheme dependent.
 This means that one needs to properly perform a change of scheme whenever necessary, for example in the cases where our operator basis differs from the one used in the calculation by a transformation involving evanescent terms~\cite{Herrlich:1994kh,Aebischer:2022aze,Aebischer:2022rxf,Aebischer:2023djt,Aebischer:2024xnf}.
 Furthermore, following the lead of the first complete account of the dimension-six LEFT~\cite{Jenkins:2017jig} we will frame all our results in the so-called ``JMS'' operator basis.
 This is somewhat arbitrary, and other choices may appear advantageous in various contexts.
 For example, the ``Bern'' basis of~\cite{Aebischer:2017gaw,Aebischer:2017ugx} (based on the earlier ``CMM'' basis for SM operators~\cite{Chetyrkin:1996vx,Chetyrkin:1997gb}) has the advantage of avoiding closed fermion loops with $\gamma_5$ factors in flavor-changing transitions.
 However, this feature is no longer satisfied in flavor-conserving ones.
 The ``BMU'' basis~\cite{Buras:2000if} has the advantage of preserving the SM set of operators, but this also complicates significantly the structure of BSM operators, and hides certain flavor symmetries of matching conditions and anomalous dimensions~\cite{Morell:2024aml}.
-Taking into account that the tools for EFT calculations are mostly automated already (e.g.~\cite{Celis:2017hod,Fuentes-Martin:2020zaz,Aebischer:2018bkb,Aebischer:2024csk,DiNoi:2022ejg}), we feel that the most convenient choice is to stick to JMS.
+Taking into account that the tools for EFT calculations are mostly automated already (e.g.~\cite{Celis:2017hod,Fuentes-Martin:2020zaz,Aebischer:2018bkb,Proceedings:2019rnh,Aebischer:2023nnv,Aebischer:2024csk,DiNoi:2022ejg}), we feel that the most convenient choice is to stick to JMS.